ppengtang/pcl.pytorch/README.md

 By [Peng Tang](https://pengtang.xyz/), [Xinggang Wang](http://www.xinggangw.info/), [Song Bai](http://songbai.site/), [Wei Shen](http://songbai.site/), [Xiang Bai](http://122.205.5.5:8071/~xbai/), [Wenyu Liu](http://mclab.eic.hust.edu.cn/MCWebDisplay/PersonDetails.aspx?Name=Wenyu%20Liu), and [Alan Yuille](http://www.cs.jhu.edu/~ayuille/).

-**This is a PyTorch implementation of our PCL.
-The original Caffe implementation of PCL is available [here](https://github.com/ppengtang/oicr/tree/pcl).**
+**This is a PyTorch implementation of our PCL/OICR.
+The original Caffe implementation of PCL/OICR is available [here](https://github.com/ppengtang/oicr).**

-**We embed the [trick](http://pengtang.xyz/publications/0640-supp.pdf) proposed in our [ECCV paper](http://pengtang.xyz/publications/0640.pdf) for better performance.**

-**The final performance of this implementation is mAP 49.2% and CorLoc 65.0% on PASCAL VOC 2007 using a single VGG16 model.
+**The final performance of this implementation is ~~mAP 49.2% and CorLoc 65.0%~~ mAP 52.9% and CorLoc 67.2% using [vgg16_voc2007.yaml](configs/baselines/vgg16_voc2007.yaml) and mAP 54.1% and CorLoc 69.5% using [vgg16_voc2007_more.yaml](configs/baselines/vgg16_voc2007_more.yaml) on PASCAL VOC 2007 using a single VGG16 model.
 The results are comparable with the recent state of the arts.**

 Small trick to obtain better results on COCO: changing [this line of codes](https://github.com/ppengtang/pcl.pytorch/blob/master/lib/modeling/pcl_heads.py#L84) to `return 4.0 * loss.mean()`.

+### Updates
+- Use the [trick](http://pengtang.xyz/publications/0640-supp.pdf) proposed in our [ECCV paper](http://pengtang.xyz/publications/0640.pdf).
+- Use OICR and train more iterations.
+- Add bounding box regression / Fast R-CNN branch following [paper1](https://openaccess.thecvf.com/content_ECCV_2018/papers/Mingfei_Gao_C-WSL_Count-guided_Weakly_ECCV_2018_paper.pdf) and [paper2](https://arxiv.org/pdf/1911.12148.pdf).
+- Support PyTorch 1.6.0 by changing codes of losses to pure PyTorch codes and using RoI-Pooling from [mmcv](https://github.com/open-mmlab/mmcv).
+Please check the [0.4.0](https://github.com/ppengtang/pcl.pytorch/tree/0.4.0) branch for the older version of codes.
+- Make the loss of first refinement branch 3x bigger following [paper3](https://arxiv.org/pdf/2004.04725.pdf), please check [here](https://github.com/NVlabs/wetectron/issues/3#issuecomment-674909989).
+- For [vgg16_voc2007_more.yaml](configs/baselines/vgg16_voc2007_more.yaml), use one more image scale 1000 and train more iterations following [paper3](https://arxiv.org/pdf/2004.04725.pdf).

 ### Introduction